-$F{fc}$ is the axial component of the steady-state flow force, a reaction to the jet flow force [N];
+$F{fr}$ is the axial component of the reaction to the steady-state flow force [N];

 $\theta$ is the jet angle at the vena contracta [no dimension].

 Assuming that the fluid inside small valve chambers is incompressible and that the leakage is negligible when compared to total flow, one can assume that the amount of fluid entering the chamber is the same amount leaving the chamber.
 Therefore (Merrit, 1967, Stringer, 1976, Linsingen, 2003):